Planning Stealthy Backdoor Attacks in MDPs with Observation-Based Triggers: Experimental Results

 We consider three performance metrics: \begin{inparaenum}[1)] \item $V_0(\theta_0, M)$, which is the value of the backdoor policy $\pi^\dagger$ in the attack-free case, evaluated with the robot's reward function $r$ and the original \ac{mdp}. \item $V_0(\theta_0, \theta_1, \calM)$, which is the value of the backdoor policy $\pi^\dagger$ when the trigger is active, evaluated with the robot's reward function $r$. \item $V_1(\theta_0, \theta_1, \calM)$, which is the value of the backdoor policy $\pi^\dagger$ when the trigger is active, evaluated with the attacker's reward function $r_1$. \end{inparaenum} In the zero-sum case, $V_0(\theta_0, \theta_1, \calM) = -V_1(\theta_0, \theta_1, \calM)$; therefore, we omit the plot of $V_1(\theta_0, \theta_1, \calM)$ as it is redundant. \footnote{The code is available at \url{https://github.com/LeahWeii/mdp-backdoor-synthesis-clean}}

-We set the sub-optimality parameter for the backdoor policy to $\varepsilon = 0.2$, Fig.~\ref{fig:convergence-gw} presents convergence trends of the $V_0(\theta^{(t)}_0, \mathcal{M})$, $V_0(\theta_0, \theta_1, \mathcal{M})$ over the iterations of Algorithm~\ref{alg:switching}.
+We set the sub-optimality parameter for the backdoor policy to $\varepsilon = 0.2$, Fig.~\ref{fig:convergence-gw} presents convergence trends of the $V_0(\theta^{(t)}_0, \mathcal{M})$, $V_0(\theta_0, \theta_1, \mathcal{M})$ over the iterations of Algorithm~\ref{alg:switching}, where the algorithm converges to a local optimum.
 We observe that when the system is not under attack, the backdoor policy achieves a value of $13.49$.
 While when the trigger is active, its performance degrades to only $1.27$.

 To illustrate how the near-optimality parameter \( \varepsilon \) in the constraint \( V_0(\theta_0, M) \ge (1 - \varepsilon) V_0^\ast(M) \) affects the attacker's performance, Fig.~\ref{fig:convergence-gw-epsilon} plots the converged values of $V_0(\theta^{\ast}_0, \mathcal{M})$, $V_0(\theta^\ast_0, \theta^\ast_1, \mathcal{M})$ given different values of $\varepsilon$ under the same P1's action set $\mathcal{K}$.
 When $\varepsilon=0$, the backdoor policy $\pi^\dagger$ achieves the optimal performance without trigger, and when the trigger is activated the performance degrades to $7.67$ .
 A larger $\varepsilon$ leads to improved performance, as it expands the feasible space of the policy $\pi^\dagger$ in \eqref{eq:opt_backdoor_strategy}.